 There is no doubt about it.
-Work-at-home customer service jobs are plentiful.
-But what if being on the phone all day helping customers just doesn’t sound like your cup of tea?
+Work-at-home, customer service jobs are plentiful.
+But what if being on the phone all day helping customers doesn’t sound like your cup of tea?

-If there is a particular subject that comes naturally to you, being an online tutor might be the answer for you.
-Tools like FaceTime and Skype make it easier than ever to do from home.
-As a parent of kids who had struggles in high school math, I can attest to the fact that a good tutor with a flexible schedule can be worth his or her weight in gold.
+If there is a particular subject that comes naturally to you, being an online tutor might be the solution.
+Tools like FaceTime and Skype make it easier than ever to do this work from home.
+As a parent of kids who struggled in high school math, I can attest to the fact that a good tutor with a flexible schedule can be worth his or her weight in gold.

 If you are multilingual, you can capitalize on your skills as a work-from-home translator.
 Ad agencies, publishers, website content developers, and many others can benefit from the services of a Translator to convert text from one language to another.
 While it is true that there are free tools like Google Translate, it does not always interpret the finer points of each language like a fluent speaker would.

-If you are a relatively fast typist with a good ear, you might want to think about providing transcription services.
-The thought of it conjures up the image of the 1950s secretary listening into her boss’ voice dictation, but believe it or not; these services still have a lot of practical uses in modern times.
-For example, web developers can benefit from transcribed, text only versions of audio or video files on their sites.
-This helps people with multiple devices or needs access the content on the site (e.g. transcribed web assets are more user-friendly for people who may be hearing impaired).
-Or, individuals who are conducting research by conducting interviews via voice or video recordings can benefit from transcription services, too.
+If you’re a fast typist with a good ear, you might want to think about providing transcription services.
+For me, the thought conjures up the image of the 1950s secretary listening to her boss’ voice dictation, but believe it or not; these services still have a lot of practical uses in modern times.
+For example, web developers can benefit from transcribed, text-only versions of audio or video files on their sites.
+This helps people with multiple devices or needs access to the content on the website (e.g., transcribed web assets are more user-friendly for people who may be hearing impaired).
+Or, individuals who are researching by conducting interviews via voice or video recordings can benefit from transcription services, too.

 There are varying levels of expertise and training required to be a web designer.
-Many people who do this successfully have been trained in art, graphic design, HTML, etc. But, there are others who maybe don’t have the same level of graphic or web design education, but have perfected their knowledge and skills in content management systems, like WordPress.
+Many people who do this have been trained in art or graphic design.
+But, there are others who don’t have this education but have perfected their knowledge and skills in content management systems, like WordPress.
 Some people are just looking for someone to help arrange their content, keep their site fresh and engaging, and continually leverage the tools available via platforms like WordPress, and are less concerned with branding or creative design and are perfectly content with one of the millions of pre-fabricated theme’s available for purchase.

-Many organizations want an active, lively presence in their social communities across the various social networks.
-But, creating content, posting, moderating comments, and keeping the overall vibe of the community authentic, constructive and positive can be a full-time job.
+Many organizations want an active presence in their social communities across the various social networks.
+But, creating content, posting, moderating comments, and keeping the vibe of the community constructive and positive can be a full-time job.
 A quick search on Indeed or Google will show you just how popular these jobs are.
 Since the role is obviously web-based, many of them are remote positions.
-Check out this article for additional details on social media management jobs.

 If none of these ideas appeal to you, you might want to think about the dozens of freelance opportunities available.
 Sites like Upwork, Freelancer, and Fiverr allow you to submit a proposal to your potential employer for any job that interests you.
 You can also search for a host of traditional and non-traditional work-at-home roles via remote-focused job boards like We Work Remotely or FlexJobs.